-3. Other options considered in making recommendations
+4. Other options considered in making recommendations

-3.1 The approval of a Treasury Management Strategy and Capital Strategy is a requirement of the CIPFA code.
-The Department of Levelling Up, Housing and Communities (DLUHC) Guidance and the CIPFA Code do not prescribe any particular strategies for local authorities to adopt.
-The Chief Financial Officer, having consulted the portfolio holder, believes that the proposed strategies represent an appropriate balance between risk management and cost effectiveness.
+4.1 To do nothing: the approval of a Treasury Management Strategy and Capital Strategy is a requirement of the CIPFA code, so this option is rejected.
+The Department of

+Levelling Up, Housing and Communities (DLUHC) and the CIPFA Code do not prescribe any particular strategies for local authorities to adopt.
+The Chief Financial Officer, having consulted the Portfolio Holder, believes that the proposed strategies represent an appropriate balance between risk management and cost effectiveness.

-4. Consideration of Risk
+5. Consideration of Risk

-- 4.1 Risk management plays a fundamental role in treasury activities, due to the value and nature of transactions involved.
-The management of specific treasury management risks is set out in the Manual of Treasury Management Practices and Procedures and a risk register is maintained for the treasury function. - 4.2 Risk inherent in the capital programme are mitigated through the strict implementation of the Capital Strategy, the Voluntary Debt Reduction Policy and the governance from the Capital Board.
-A key example of this is the capital principle that the Council will not commit to schemes until the resources such as capital receipt have been secured.
+- 5.1 Risk management plays a fundamental role in treasury activities, due to the value and nature of transactions involved.
+The management of specific treasury management risks is set out in the Manual of Treasury Management Practices and Procedures and a risk register is maintained for the treasury function. - 5.2 Risks inherent in the capital programme are mitigated through the strict implementation of the Capital Strategy, the Voluntary Debt Reduction Policy, the Flexible Use of Capital Receipt Policy and the governance from the Capital Board.
+A key example of this is the capital principle that the Council will not commit to schemes until the resources such as capital receipts have been secured.